-5.1 Purpose
+5.0.1 Purpose

-To encourage and provide a program for exterior and interior design changes to stimulate redevelopment and revitalization of the Urban Settlement Area, Rural Settlement Areas and fringe commercial areas.
+To encourage and provide a program for exterior and interior design changes and property improvements to stimulate redevelopment and revitalization of the Urban Settlement Area, Rural Settlement Areas and fringe commercial areas.

 To encourage and provide a program to rehabilitate existing commercial/mixed use buildings.
-This will promote improvement of the physical exterior conditions, signage and interior improvements that would otherwise be considered cost prohibitive by a landowner.
+This will promote improvement of the physical exterior conditions, signage and interior improvements, as well as property improvements that would otherwise be considered cost prohibitive by a building/property Owner/tenant.

-5.2 Façade Improvement and Signage Grant Program Description
+5.1 Facade Improvement and Signage Grant Program

-The Township is providing two different grant programs for which a commercial property owner can apply for: Façade Improvements, and Signage/Awnings.
-The following grants are meant to improve the exterior conditions of existing structures within the designated CIP areas and provide funding for new signage and awnings.
-The Façade and Signage/Awning grants are only applicable to existing buildings.
-A maximum grant of \$5,500 is available: \$4,000 for façade improvements (including design and permit fees) and \$1,500 for signage/awnings.
+The Township is providing two different grant programs for which a commercial building/property Owner/tenants can apply for, specifically Facade and Signage/Awnings Improvements.
+The grants are meant to improve the exterior conditions of existing structures within the designated Community Improvement Project Areas and provide funding for new signage and awnings.
+The Facade and Signage/Awning Grants are only applicable to existing buildings.
+A maximum grant of \$6,700 is available: \$5,000 for facade improvements and \$1,700 for signage/awnings.

+Facade Improvement Grant

-Façade Improvement Grant: A onetime grant of 50% to a maximum of \$4,000 is available to assist property owners or tenants or assignees (under the provisions of Section 5.5 Eligibility) to improve the façade.
+A matching grant of 50% to a maximum of \$5,000 is available to assist commercial building/property Owners/tenants to improve the facade.
 Applicable design fees and building permit fees are eligible costs.
-Grant applicants shall consider the entire façade of the building.
+Grant Applicants shall consider the entire facade of the building.
+Improvements directly related to improving accessibility are eligible for 75% coverage to a maximum of \$5,000.

-Signage and Awning Grant: A onetime matching grant of 50% up to a maximum of \$1,500 is available to assist property owners or tenants or assignees (under the provisions of Section 5.5 Eligibility) to improve or install appropriate signage or awnings on an existing commercial building.
+Signage and Awning Grant

+A matching grant of 50% up to a maximum of \$1,700 is available to assist commercial building Owners/tenants to improve or install appropriate signage or awnings on an existing commercial building.